Contrast-Security-OSS/vulneruby_engine/README.md

 ## Adding to the Integration Tests

-Before runnig the `Script` for building images, you might need different configuration.
+Before runnig the `Vulenruby Script` for building images, you might need different configuration.
 `./scripts/config.json` is the configuration file used by `push_github_images` script.

 The configuration file looks like this: